Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/07/toxicity-testing-on-the-placenta-and-embryo.md

 Incidentally, these experiments do not produce viable embryos.
 The embryonic cells from cell lines only undergo the very first steps of embryonal development over a period of ten days.

 ## Reference

-To demonstrate the functioning of the new test, the researchers used microparticles that did not harm the embryoid bodies if they came into direct contact.
-With the new test, which also includes placental cells, however, the scientists observed a potential indirect adverse effect.
-Although the placental cells managed to hold the microparticles back, meaning the particles did not get through to the embryonic cells, the placental cells showed a detectable stress response.

 Now the researchers would like to further develop their system with regard to more suitable plastic materials.
 It is also conceivable to use human stem cell lines, instead of mouse cells, to form embryoid bodies in the future.
 “There are significant differences between lab animals and humans, particularly in terms of embryonic development and the processes taking place in the placenta,” Boos says, continuing: “Of all the organs, the placenta is where differences between the species are most pronounced.”